squidfunk/mkdocs-material/docs/tutorials/blogs/basic.md

 the first heading in the post.

 **Navigation**: the main navigation structure is the timeline, which you can subdivide into _categories_.
-The main index page shows a given number of posts and an _archive_ section allows access to older posts, organized by year.
+The main index page shows the more recent posts while an _archive_ section allows access to older ones, organized by year.
 In addition, posts can be _tagged_ and _tag index pages_ provide an additional navigation structure based on content.